Environmentally friendly red light flare

-An environmentally friendly red-light flare was a pyrotechnic (firework) flare which used lithium-based formulations that emitted red light.
+An environmentally friendly red-light flare is a pyrotechnic (firework) flare which used lithium-based formulations that emitted red light.
 A flare is used for signaling, illumination, or defensive countermeasures in civilian or military applications.
 It is based on a non-hygroscopic (not absorbing air) dilithium nitrogen-rich salt that served as an oxidizer and red colorant.
-The U.S. Army Research Laboratory and the Ludwig Maximilian Institution were credited as the research facilities for developing this product announced in January 2018.
+The U.S. Army Research Laboratory and LMU Munich were credited as the research facilities for developing this product announced in January 2018.

 Formulation

 As of 2018, this is the first documented red-light flare compound that is based on lithium and does not contain any perchlorates, halogenated materials, or strontium-based materials.
 This formulation was assessed as having high color quality.
 To achieve the red-light emission from the flare, the authors report a formulation mixture of powdered magnesium and hexamine as fuels, nitrocellulose, an epoxy binder system, and lithium-based nitrogen salts as the oxidizer and color agent.
 When burned, users could observe a cool burning flame emitting a deep red color.

 Previously, many formulations for red-light-emitting pyrotechnics depended on a chemical reaction involving strontium chloride (SrCl).
 SrCl emits the red color after the flare is ignited.
 This chemical compound is known as a metastable molecular emitter, meaning, it is not stable at low temperatures but stable in excited high-temperature combustion processes.